Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Evaluation

-To estimate whether the throughput of existing permissioned blockchains is sufficient for a hypothetical large-scale \ac{e-prescription} management system, we conducted a performance analysis with the \ac{DLPS}~\cite{sedlmeir2021benchmarking}: To simulate a cross-European \ac{e-prescription} system, we deployed a Quorum network in Amazon Web Services, with 8 nodes each in the data centers in Frankfurt, Dublin, Milan and Stockholm.
-As mentioned above, we chose \ac{IBFT} as consensus mechanism as it is more fault-tolerant (and, thus, also has a reduced performance compared to RAFT).
+To estimate whether the throughput of existing permissioned blockchains is sufficient for a hypothetical large-scale deployment of our \ac{e-prescription} management system, we conducted a performance analysis with the \ac{DLPS}~\cite{sedlmeir2021benchmarking}.
+The respective testing framework is available open source\footnote{Available from: https://www.github.com/DLPS-Framework/}.
+To simulate a cross-European \ac{e-prescription} system, we deployed a Quorum network in \ac{AWS}, with 8 nodes each in data centers in Frankfurt, Dublin, Milan and Stockholm.
+As mentioned above, we chose \ac{IBFT} as consensus mechanism because it is more fault-tolerant (and, thus, has a reduced performance compared to RAFT).
 This makes our network comparable to the design currently deployed by \ac{EBSI}, where every member state of the European Union is supposed to run a private Ethereum node\footnote{Although \ac{EBSI} does not run Quorum nodes but Hyperledger BESU instead, Quorum and BESU are at the core both based on very similar protocols~\cite{EBSIArchitecture}.
 Also, regarding their consensus mechanisms, they have similarities: BESU runs \ac{IBFT}2, an upgrade of the \ac{IBFT} consensus mechanism in our Quorum network.}.
 For these 32~nodes, we used instances from the \ac{AWS} EC2 m5.2xlarge series that have 8~vCPUs and 16\,GB RAM.
 This specification is on the lower bound of what \ac{EBSI} lists as requirements for running a node.
+With the code of the e-prescription implementation, we also publish a configuration file that fully describes the settings that we used for the benchmarking process.
+This configuration file can be used to reproduce our results.